James Corden Rewrote ‘Despacito’ To Make It the Song About the Summer

 The end of August is nigh, which means it’s time to declare the song of the summer.
-James Corden bestowed the title to the obvious winner, Luis Fonsi and Daddy Yankee’s record-breaking chart topper, “Despacito.”
+James Corden bestowed the title to the obvious winner, Luis Fonsi and Daddy Yankee’s record-breaking chart topper “Despacito.”
 In honor of the juggernaut hit, the Late Late Show host rewrote the song to cover all of the season’s biggest hits in the news cycle.
-There was bummer news like Anna Faris and Chris Pratt’s divorce, the joyous announcement of Beyoncé’s twins, and a whole lot of head-scratching moments courtesy the Trump administration.
+There was bummer news like Anna Faris and Chris Pratt’s divorce, the joyous announcement of Beyoncé’s twins, and a whole lot of head-scratching moments courtesy of the Trump administration.
 It’s been a wild ride.

 Comments